junxit/us-congress-bills-116/bill.md

 ## § 8.
 Authorization of appropriations

 There are authorized to be appropriated to the Administration for each of fiscal years 2021 through 2026 such sums as may be necessary to carry out this Act.

+## § 8.
+Funding

+The Administrator shall carry out this Act using amounts available to the Administrator for fiscal years 2021 through 2026.